Skip to content

 Close

-This paper addressed impulse controllability of switched DAEs on a finite interval.
-We first present a forward approach where we define certain subspaces forward in time, which then are used to provide a sufficient condition for impulse controllability.
+This paper addresses impulse controllability of switched DAEs on a finite interval.
+First we present a forward approach where we define certain subspaces forward in time.
+These subpsaces are then used to provide a sufficient condition for impulse controllability.
 In order to obtain a full characterization we present afterwards a backward approach, where a sequence of subspaces is defined backwards in time.
 With the help of the last element of this backward sequence, we are able to fully characterize impulse controllability.
 All results are geometric results and thus independent of a coordinate system.

 Close